considonet/g-build/README.md

 }
 ```

+If any of the `paths.output` paths are set to `false`, the relevant task will not be executed.
+So if you want to disable JS compilation, just set `paths.output.js` to `false` (feature available from version 2.4).

 ##### `paths.public`
 New setting introduced in 2.1.
 Used to configure HTTP requests for lazy loaded `import()` statements.
 This setting uses the same syntax as `paths.output` and `paths.input`.
 However only `js` key is supported at the moment.
 Example: for `paths.public.js` set to `/assets/js/` (mind the trailing slash) `import(/* webpackChunkName: "vue" */"vue")` will request the JS file using the URL `/assets/js/async/async.vue.js`.
 See _core features_ section to learn more about lazy bundle importing.